PlaydateSquad/playdatekit-tasks/README.md

 - Select the **Project → Build** menu item;
 - Press **Command-B**; or
 - Open the command palette and type `build`

+### Debugging

+The **Playdate Simulator (PlaydateKit)** task also supports debugging capabilities via LLDB and your toolchain's `lldb-dap` executable.
+Debugging is enabled by default and should trigger when you set a breakpoint.
+You can adjust the settings for debugging in your workspace's settings by opening the Task dropdown and selecting **Edit Task...**, then scrolling to the **Debugging** section of the task.

+> **⚠️ Important**
+> Debugging support is currently experimental and may require changes to PlaydateKit and/or your project.
+Refer to [PlaydateKit#152](https://github.com/finnvoor/PlaydateKit/pull/152) for the patch details.

 ### Configuration